-- 2.12 Supplementary Planning Documents (SPDs) should be prepared only where necessary and in line with the National Planning Policy Framework.
+2.13 Supplementary Planning Documents (SPDs) and Supplementary Planning Guidance (SPGs) should be prepared only where necessary and in line with the National Planning Policy Framework.
 They should build upon and provide more detailed advice or guidance on the policies in the Local Plan.
 They should not add unnecessarily to the financial burdens on development.
 Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 set out the requirements for producing Supplementary Planning Documents.
-In exceptional circumstances a Strategic Environmental Assessment may be required when producing a Supplementary Planning Document. - 2.13 The Council has prepared a number of SPDs and SPGs are these are available here: Planning Guidance
+In exceptional circumstances a Strategic Environmental Assessment may be required when producing a Supplementary Planning Document.

-3 Development Planning Documents Under Preparation
+2.14 The Council has prepared a number of SPDs and SPGs and these are available here: Planning Guidance

-District Local Plan Review
+3 Development Planning Documents Under Preparation District Local Plan Review

 - 3.1 The policies in the Adopted Core Strategy (CS) predate and in some case are not compliant with the NPPF/PPG as they were prepared when the Regional Spatial Strategy (RSS) was in place.
 At the time of preparing the CS the Council made a specific policy decision to not repeat policies in the RSS or the Government's Planning Policy Guidance which were in force at the time.
-This means that as part of a District Local Plan Review it will be important to carefully consider whether there is a need for any locally distinct policies for example, policies on design.
-A comprehensive review will need to be undertaken all of the policies in the CS/LALP along with the 'saved' 2002 Local Plan policies in order to update and amalgamate them into one set of policies that is compliant with current Government policy and practice. - 3.2 The Local Plan would have the added advantage that all of the Development Management Policies could be consolidated into one single Local Plan which would make it easier for Members, the general public/developers/Town/Parish Councils to understand the planning policy framework that operates in the District.
+This means that as part of a District Local Plan Review it will be important to carefully consider whether there is a need for any locally distinct policies.
+A comprehensive review will need to be undertaken on all of the policies in the CS/LALP along with the 'saved' 2002 Local Plan policies in order to update and amalgamate them into one set of policies that is compliant with current Government policy and practice. - 3.2 The Local Plan Review would have the added advantage that all of the Development Management Policies could be consolidated into one single Local Plan which would make it easier for Council Members, the general public, developers and Town and Parish Councils to understand the planning policy framework that operates in the District.

-3.3 The new timetable for the production and consultation of the District Local Plan Review is set out in Chapter 3.
+3.3 The timetable for the production and consultation on the District Local Plan Review is set out in Chapter 4.